Meepology/meepology.github.io/index.md

 permalink: /
 ---

-Welcome to meepology!
+Welcome to meepleogy!
 It is the study of tabletop games and their strategies by applying mathematics, economics, and computer science.

 I graduated college with a degree in Computer Science with a minor in Economics.
 Shortly after graduating, I got in to tabletop games as a [community](https://www.facebook.com/groups/cebuboardgamers/) was brewing in my hometown.
-Being competitive, I would always try to mathematically devise strategy and imagine game simulations I could run to reveal some yet unknown paths to victory.
+Being competitive, I would sometimes try to mathematically devise strategy and imagine game simulations I could run to reveal some yet unknown paths to victory.

 This website is a project that I've wanted to start for a while now but I get too busy actually playing the games